-The new Fujifilm X-T5 mirrorless camera offers some of the company's most advanced features and capabilities, all in the popular and beloved X-T style body.
-This excellent video review takes a look at the camera and the sort of performance and image quality you can expect from it in usage.
+The Fujifilm X-T5 mirrorless camera takes the already highly respected X-T series and brings to it a wide array of impressive features and new capabilities, perhaps most notable being the highest resolution sensor ever seen in an X Series camera, making it quite an intriguing option for many creatives.
+This excellent video review takes a look at the new camera and the sort of performance and image quality you can expect from it in practice.